AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 - Write a program to create, traverse, and manipulate elements in a 1D array.

-In both the for and while loop array traversals, a counter was used to determine the correct index at which an array element could be found:
+ A counter was used to traverse both the `for` and `while` loop arrays.
+The counter was used to determine the correct index at which an array element could be found:

 ```java
 //for loop